NaamaPearl/GittinsProject/README.md

 use `-p` to plot results, and `-l` to use previously generated MDPs.

 Defualt values for all needed simulation parameters are defined in `Framework\config.py`.
-Override defaults by explicitly assign other values:
+Override defaults by explicitly assign other values in `main.py`:
 ```
 cfg.SimulationParameters(steps=1000)
 ```